Lucidkniight/IdleClansCompanion/README.md

 # Idle Clans Companion

-> ⚠️ **Pre-Production Notice**
-> This application is currently in early development.
-Features may be incomplete, unstable, or change significantly between versions.
-In particular, **calculator formulas have not been fully verified and should not be relied upon for critical in-game decisions.** Use them as rough estimates only.

 ---

 A Windows desktop companion app for [Idle Clans](https://idleclans.com), built to make multi-account management and game planning easier without ever leaving your screen.